 A denominational school is one that has a religious character in its ethos and teachings.
 Denominational schools enable children from a particular faith to attend a school that complies with parents' religious adherences.
 Denominational schools may also have their own admission policies.
 Within the Bracknell Forest Borough, there are no single sex schools nor any catholic secondary denominational schools.
-For more information about which school is your nearest suitable school or your nearest denominational school please contact the Admissions Team by ringing 01344 354023.
+For more information about which school is your nearest suitable school or your nearest denominational school please contact the School Admissions Team by ringing 01344 354023 or email school.admissions@bracknell-forest.gov.uk